 Writing & Rhetoric Year 5

 Think of the progymnasmata as a step-by-step apprenticeship in the art of writing and rhetoric.
 In Writing & Rhetoric Year 5, students build on the sturdy foundation they have developed through the progym exercises in the Writing & Rhetoric series.
-In this course students continue honing the art of persuasive writing and speaking with Book 9: Description & Impersonation and Book 10: Thesis Part 1.
+In this course, students continue honing the art of persuasive writing and speaking with Book 9: Description & Impersonation and Book 10: Thesis Part 1.
 In the first semester of Year 5, students encounter description, which emphasizes the use of vivid language to describe people, nature, and processes.
 They also study impersonation, which introduces the modes of persuasion as a means of imitating the writing style and outlook of four famous individuals: journalist Nellie Bly, writer Henry Williamson, athlete Jesse Owens, and statesman Winston Churchill.
 In the second semester, students begin a formal study of the thesis essay, which is the culmination of the progymnasmata as it deploys every skill that came before to make the strongest case for an idea.
+In preparation for the final thesis essay, the class enjoys two weeks of readings and Socratic dialog considering the question “What is Beauty?”
 Throughout this course, students will strengthen and refine their skills in reading and annotation, discussion, composition, and delivery.
 Specific areas of focus include the modes of persuasion (pathos, ethos, and logos) and the use of various rhetorical devices.

 High School Credit: This course is the equivalent of one high school credit in English composition.